chirasbanikagt2000/textAnalyzer/README.md

 1.Clone the repository: Clone the github repository to the local machine using git clone command.

-2.Navigate to the project directory using cd to-do-list
+2.Navigate to the project directory using cd text-analyzer

 START THE APPLICATION: